 General Overview and Salute to Recovery

-AdCare provides virtual support meetings, telehealth services, family services, criminal justice services, inpatient and outpatient treatment care, and the incredible Salute to Recovery program.
+AdCare provides virtual support meetings, telehealth services, family services, inpatient and outpatient treatment care, and the incredible Salute to Recovery program.

 - Police officers.